EzioPeter/viplanner/ros/README.md

 ## Overview

-ROS Node to run VIPlanner on the LeggedRobot Platform ANYmal.
+ROS Node to run ViPlanner on the LeggedRobot Platform ANYmal.
 The implementation consists of
-- the planner itself, running a semantic segmentation network and VIPlanner in parallel
+- the `planner` itself, running a semantic segmentation network and ViPlanner in parallel
-- a visualization node to project the path in the RGB and depth camera stream of the ANYmal
+- a `visualizer` to project the path in the RGB and depth camera stream of the robot
-- a pathFollower to translate the path into twist commands that can be executed by the robot
+- a `pathFollower` to translate the path into twist commands that can be executed by the robot
 - an RViz plugin to set the waypoints for the planner